Skip To Main Content

 Traffic/Driver’s Education classes are not part of the school district curriculum.

 Adult driver’s education is offered through the GFPS Career and College Readiness Center.
-Students who have graduated and are 18 and above will need to take the Adult Driver's Ed program.
+Students who have graduated and are 18 years old and above may take the Adult Driver's Ed program.
 More information can be found by contacting Jodi Hicks, jodi_hicks@gfps.k12.mt.us.

 For Instructors Interested in Teaching Driver’s Education